 It is a truth universally acknowledged that reading contributes to the public good.
 As any librarian or public service announcement will tell you, the benefits of reading are too many to count.
 Not only does reading magnify our capacity for empathy and strengthen our ability to be open-minded, it fortifies the foundations of democracy itself.
 On the societal level, literacy reduces crime, fosters freer, more stable governments, and promotes social activism.
 Books empower us with the tools to be strong critical thinkers and bestow us with the gift of words to depict our world.
 Books are museums, ways of preserving the wisdom of our collective past, and crystal balls that grant us insight into our possible futures.
-Books are medicines that can cure almost any ailment, from the most life-threatening bouts of existential angst to more common cases of hard-to-place melancholy.
-Books are lamps and life rafts, friends and teachers, time machines and time capsules.
+Books are medicines that can cure almost any ailment, from more common cases of hard-to-place melancholy to the most life-threatening bouts of existential angst.
+Books are friends and teachers, lamps and life rafts.
 “We read to remember.
 We read to forget.
 We read to make ourselves and remake ourselves and save ourselves,” Maria Popova once said.

 In his charming self-help manual How Proust Can Change Your Life, the same trove of Proustian wisdom that taught us how to be happy in love, reawaken to the beauty of ordinary things, and avoid the enticing lure of platitude and cliche, Botton argues Proust’s adoration for British art critic John Ruskin is an example of the power of books to transform us.
 Proust first discovered Ruskin when he was one thousand pages into writing his first novel Jean Santeuil.
 “The universe suddenly regained infinite value in my eyes,” he said of reading the great Victorian author.
 Proust was so taken with Ruskin that he abandoned his novel and spent the next three years translating his idol’s prolific body of work into French.